 - Will you need to assemble it yourself?

 If you’re thinking about buying a scooter from overseas, also check the electrical outlets and wattage that it uses.

 Did you know you can protect your relative’s scootering experience via mobility equipment insurance?
 Just as car owners take out comprehensive car insurance, so too do scooter owners with comprehensive mobility scooter insurance.

+One of the simplest tips for buying a mobility scooter is to ask for a test drive.
 A test drive will be vital to making sure your loved one’s new mode of freedom fits their needs.
 That way you can test out its comfort, fit and so on.